Quarkonium spectra with magnetically induced anisotropic confinement: Anisotropy

-which exhibits saturation behavior at large $eB$.
-Here, $\zeta_i$ and $\kappa_i$ determine the overall magnitude of the anisotropy, while $\gamma_i$ regulates the steepness of its dependence on the magnetic field.
-Here, we obtain the model parameters
+which exhibits saturation behavior $\hat{\sigma}_{i}(eB\to \infty)\to a_i.$ In particular, we impose that the longitudinal string tension vanishes in this limit, corresponding to $a_L=0$.
+Moreover, although uncertainties for the transverse component are much larger, we find that its effect is insignificant and is effectively screened by Landau quantization.
+Here, $\kappa_i$ determines the scale of the magnetic-field dependence, while $\gamma_i$ controls the steepness of the transition.
+By fitting to the lattice-QCD data, we obtain

-that reproduce the overall trends of the lattice-QCD data as shown in Fig.~\ref{fig:anisotropic}.
-Here we assign a 2\% error so as to obtain uncertainties comparable to lattice results for the longitudinal component at 9~GeV$^2$.
-Although uncertainties of the lattice data for the transverse component are much larger, we also apply a 2\% error, because we later find that its effect is insignificant and is effectively screened by Landau quantization.
+with $\chi_T^2/\mathrm{d.o.f.}=0.68,$ and $\chi_L^2/\mathrm{d.o.f.}=1.17,$ for the transverse and longitudinal cases, respectively \footnote{We note that the transverse-sector parameters exhibit strong correlations, particularly between $a_T$ and $\kappa_T$, since the asymptotic region is less constrained, whereas the longitudinal-sector parameters are only weakly correlated because we impose $a_L=0$.}.
+Figure~\ref{fig:anisotropic} shows that this parametrization well reproduces the lattice-QCD data.